Secure Multiplex Coding with Dependent and Non-Uniform Multiple Messages: Introduction

 \subsection{Generalization of the Channel Resolvability}

-For a given channel $W$ with input alphabet $\mathcal{X}$ and output alphabet $\mathcal{Y}$, and given information source $X$ on $\mathcal{X}$, Han and Verd\'u \cite{han93} considered to find a coding $f: \mathcal{D} \rightarrow \mathcal{X}$ and a random variable $D$ such that the distributions of $W(f(D))$ is close to $W(X)$ with respect to the variational distance or the normalized divergence, and evaluated the minimum resolution of $D$ to make the variational distance or the normalized divergence asymptotically zero.
-In their problem formulation, the randomness $D$ used to simulate the channel output distribution can be chosen.
+For a given channel $W$ with input alphabet $\mathcal{X}$ and output alphabet $\mathcal{Y}$, and given information source $X$ on $\mathcal{X}$, Han and Verd\'u \cite{han93} considered to find a coding $f: \mathcal{A} \rightarrow \mathcal{X}$ and a random variable $A$ such that the distributions of $W(f(A))$ is close to $W(X)$ with respect to the variational distance or the normalized divergence, and evaluated the minimum resolution of $A$ to make the variational distance or the normalized divergence asymptotically zero.
+In their problem formulation, one can choose the randomness $A$ used to simulate the channel output distribution.

-In this paper, we shall consider the situation in which we are given a channel $W$, an information source $X$, and randomness $D$ and asked to find coding $f: \mathcal{D} \rightarrow \mathcal{X}$ such that $W(f(D))$ is as close as possible to $W(X)$ with respect to unnormalized divergence.
-We shall study how close $W(f(D))$ can be to $W(X)$ in Theorems \ref{lem-01} and \ref{Lee3} in Section \ref{s4}.
+In this paper, we shall consider the situation in which we are given a channel $W$, an information source $X$, and randomness $A$ and asked to find coding $f: \mathcal{A} \rightarrow \mathcal{X}$ such that $W(f(A))$ is as close as possible to $W(X)$ with respect to unnormalized divergence.
+We shall study how close $W(f(A))$ can be to $W(X)$ in Theorems \ref{lem-01} and \ref{Lee3} in Section \ref{s4}.
+Hence, this problem can be regarded as a generalization of channel resolvability because this problem contains the original channel resolvability as a special case in the above sense.

-It has been observed that the channel resolvability coding can be used to construct wiretap channel coding \cite{bloch11,csiszar96,hay-wire}.
-By using our generalized channel resolvability coding in Theorems \ref{lem-01} and \ref{Lee3}, one can construct coding for a wiretap channel that can ensure the secrecy of message against the eavesdropper Eve when the randomness used by the encoder is non-uniform and statistically dependent on the secret message that has to be kept secret from Eve.
-However, one can realize much more than the above, as introduced in the next subsection.